papaknik/Classification-with-tree-based-models/README.md

 ## Challenges

-One of the main challenges encountered in this practice is the high ratio of missing values, which during the project was found to be **Not At Random**.
+"One of the main challenges encountered in this practice is the high ratio of missing values, which, during the project, was found to occur not at random."

 ## Methodology